dpanea/dpanea.github.io/docs/index.md

 <div class="text-intro-grid" markdown>

-# Cut Through the AI Noise.
-Build What Actually Works
+# From AI Hype to AI That Helps

 ### I help companies simplify AI and turn it into practical, secure business value.